allan-pires/realm-royale-cli/README.md

 $ bundle install
 ```

-Create a new `.env` based on the `.env.example` and replace variables:
+Create a new `.env` based on the `.env.example` and replace the variables:
 ```
 REALM_API_URL=https://sampleapiurl.com
 REALM_API_DEV_ID=1234